 The newly-hatched Osprey chicks weigh only 50 – 60 grams (2oz), but fledge within eight weeks.
 When food is scarce, the first chicks to hatch are most likely to survive.

 Juvenile Osprey are identified by the buff fringes to the upper-part plumage, buff tone to the underparts and streaked crown.
 By spring, wear on the upperparts makes barring on the underwings and flight feathers a better indicator of young birds.
 Adult male Ospreys can be distinguished from female Osprey from their slimmer bodies and narrower wings.
 They also have a weaker or non-existent breast band than the female and more uniformly pale underwing coverts.
 The typical life span of the Osprey is 20 – 25 years.

-Bubo owls and Bald Eagles (and possibly other eagles of comparable size) are the only major predators of both nests and adults.
+Bubo owls, great horned owls and Bald Eagles (and possibly other eagles of comparable size) are the only major predators of juveniles and adults.
 Ospreys have rarely been known to be preyed on by crocodiles when they dive into the water.

 Young chicks and eggs may be more vulnerable in the nest however, with specific predators varying depending on the range and habitat.
 Those opportunistic predators only too happy to raid a nest include crows or other corvids, pine martens and raccoons.

 Threats & Conservation